InciGulcinDY/kodluyoruzilkrepo/README.md

 ```

 ## Contributing
-Accept pull request.
-For major changes, please open a subject to discuss what you want to change first.
+Accept pull request.For major changes, please open a subject to discuss what you want to change first.

 ## License